Swedish Grand Prix: Kristianstad

+1955

-The first postwar Grand Prix (a sports car event) was held in August 1955, only a few months after the Le Mans tragedy.
+The first postwar Grand Prix (a sports car event) was held on 7 August 1955, only a few weeks after the Le Mans tragedy.
 75,000 spectators surrounded the 6.537 km-long Råbelövsbanan circuit, located near Kristianstad.
-It was the debut of the Mercedes 300SLR (entered for Juan Manuel Fangio and Stirling Moss).
+As the German 1955 1000km Nürburgring was cancelled, the Swedish GP saw the return of the Mercedes-Benz 300 SLR.
+Two were entered, for Juan Manuel Fangio and Stirling Moss.
 Other entrants included Peter Collins and Roy Salvadori (the works Aston Martin DB3Ss), Eugenio Castellotti (the sole works Ferrari 735 LM), and the works Maserati 300S of Jean Behra.

 Unusually, the race used a Le Mans start.
 It proved to be "a dull procession", with Moss leading lap one, while Fangio took command on lap two and held the lead for the next 31 laps to the checkered flag.
-Only Fangio, Moss, Castellotti (who came third), and Behra finished.
+As in the non-championship Eifelrennen held in May, Fangio finished just tenths of seconds ahead of his teammate Moss who won all the championship sports car races for Mercedes.
+Apart from the Mercedes duo, only Castellotti (who came third) and Behra finished.

+1956

-After the track was resurfaced and widened, following it being named an event on the World Sportscar Championship calendar, in 1956, another event was held.
+After the track was resurfaced and widened, following it being named an event on the 1956 World Sportscar Championship calendar, in 1956, another event was held.
 It drew a larger field, including works Ferrari and Maserati teams and Ecurie Ecosses Le Mans-winning D-types, and ran 153 laps.

 Collins took an early lead in the Ferrari 290 MM, pursued by Moss' 300S and Mike Hawthorn's Ferrari 860 Monza.
 At the first pit stop, Moss came out first.
 Behra (sharing Moss' 300S) suffered brake trouble and Olivier Gendebien (in Collins' Ferrari) had an oil leak.
 The oil led to a wreck involving Gendebien's teammates Collins (taking over for Wolfgang von Trips) and Phil Hill (in the car started by Maurice Trintignant).
 This put the Ferrari shared between Castellotti and Fangio well ahead.
 Moss took over the Maserati of Luigi Villoresi and Harry Schell, only for it to have trouble with its brakes, as well.
 The car Moss started caught fire in a pit stop debacle.
 Castellotti's engine blew in the lead, giving the Trintignant/Hill 250MM the win, followed home by von Trips/Collins in the second 250MM, and Hawthorne/Alfonso de Portago/Duncan Hamilton in an 860 Monza.

+1957

 The last sports car Grand Prix at Råbelövsbanan was in 1957, a six-hour World Sportscar Championship race, rather than 1000 km.
 It was dominated by the Maserati 450S shared by Moss and Behra, which "romped home" in front of the Ferrari 335 S of Hill and Collins.
 In addition, Moss co-drove the 300S of Jo Bonnier/Giorgio Scarlatti/Harry Schell, which came third.
 Hawthorne and Luigi Musso placed fourth in a 335 S.